Lawrence K. Roos

 - Died: September 23, 2005

-Lawrence K. Roos became the eighth president of the Federal Reserve Bank of St. Louis on March 22, 1976, succeeding Darryl R. Francis.
+Lawrence K. Roos became the eighth president of the Federal Reserve Bank of St. Louis on March 22, 1976.
 He retired January 31, 1983.

-In the 1950s and early 1960s, Roos worked as a commercial banker and bank executive for Mound City Trust Company and First Security Bank in Kirkwood.
-He gained administrative and managerial experience as St. Louis county supervisor, serving three terms from 1963 to 1975.
-During his term as county supervisor, he also ran for Missouri governor but lost.
+In the 1950s and early 1960s, Roos worked as a commercial banker and bank executive.
+He then served three terms as St. Louis County supervisor from 1963 to 1975.
 Before joining the St. Louis Fed, he also worked at the First National Bank of St. Louis, where he was an executive.

-Roos stated that he saw the most meaningful part of his presidency at the St. Louis Fed as the ability “to contribute to the continuation of the tradition of monetary control that has characterized this Bank for so many years.”1In addition, the Depository Institutions Deregulation and Monetary Control Act of 1980 was passed during his presidency, and the St. Louis Fed moved to a “priced-services environment.”2
+Roos assumed the role of president of the St. Louis Fed in 1976.2 He was vocal about the policies needed to curb inflation and grow the economy.3 Roos stated that he saw the most meaningful part of his presidency at the St. Louis Fed as the ability "to contribute to the continuation of the tradition of monetary control that has characterized this Bank for so many years."4

-After retiring from the Reserve Bank in 1983, Roos took a position at the investment banking firm Bear, Stearns and Company as a special limited partner, where he was an economic adviser on monetary policy.
+After retiring from the Bank in 1983, Roos took a position at the investment banking firm Bear, Stearns and Company as a special limited partner, where he was an economic adviser on monetary policy.5